ablestack/graphql-codegen-hasura/README.md

 # Overview

 graphql-codegen-hasura is a collection of code generator plugins for [graphql-code-generator](https://graphql-code-generator.com/).
-These plugins are designed to automate some coding tasks around the development of a strongly typed [Hasura](https://hasura.io/) backend with an [Apollo GraphQL](https://www.apollographql.com/) React client.
+These plugins are designed to automate coding tasks around the development of a strongly typed client for a [Hasura](https://hasura.io/) backend.
+The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features.

 ## Approaches